Disappearing Trees

 Planned tree removal on Naval Ave

-More than one dozen trees are slated for annihilation as part of the Naval Ave streets project.
+More than one dozen trees are slated for annihilation as part of the Naval Ave streets project according to the Administration’s plans for the street.
 There’s must be a better way.